zaufi/jira-bot/README.md

 # What is this

-This (simple) script aimed to create a JIRA issue.
+This (simple) script aimed to manage JIRA issues.
 It designed to be used from scripts and accept all details via CLI.

 To reduce typing one may use configuration file(s) to specify reusable